GOJAx64/CCI/README.md

 # CCI

-Resolving problems for Cracking the Coding Interview book.
+Problem solving for the book Cracking the Coding Interview.